Ridwanade0/ri-gen/README.md

-# RI-Gen
+# ri-gen

-RI-Gen (Ridwan's Generator) is a command-line tool designed to simplify the process of setting up new projects.
-It offers a hassle-free way to initialize project directories, create essential files, and kickstart development with ease.
+`ri-gen` is a Node.js package designed to streamline the process of creating a basic project structure for web development.
+With `ri-gen`, you can quickly set up directories and files for your HTML, CSS, and JavaScript projects, saving you time and effort.

 ## Features

-- **Effortless Setup**: RI-Gen streamlines project setup by providing a straightforward interface to create project directories and essential files.
-- **Customizable Templates**: Easily customize the generated files to match your project's requirements.
-- **Interactive CLI**: RI-Gen offers an interactive command-line interface (CLI) to guide users through the project setup process.
+- **Interactive CLI**: `ri-gen` provides an interactive command-line interface (CLI) that guides you through the process of creating your project structure.
-- **Automatic Folder Structure**: Quickly generate project folder structures with nested directories for assets, scripts, stylesheets, and more.
+- **Customizable Templates**: Choose whether to create the project in the current directory or in a new directory, and customize your project name.
+- **HTML, CSS, JavaScript Templates**: Generates boilerplate code for HTML, CSS, and JavaScript files.
+- **Flexible Directory Structure**: Easily customize the directory structure to fit your project's needs.
+- **Error Handling**: `ri-gen` includes error handling for file system operations, ensuring a smooth user experience.

 ## Installation

-You can install RI-Gen globally using npm:
+You can install `ri-gen` globally using npm:

 ```bash
 npm install -g ri-gen